AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: AFGI Algorithm Design

-In view of the prevalent of HFL~\cite{zhu2019deep,zhao2020idlg,geiping2020inverting,yin2021see}, our study centers on GI under the HFL context.
-We suppose that users are attacked by honest-but-curious servers in white-box attack scenarios.
-Inspired by prior research~\cite{zhao2020idlg,geiping2020inverting,yin2021see}, we design $\textbf{RAF-GI}$ with two novel components: $\textbf{ACB}$ aiming to accurately restore labels $\hat{y}$ and $\textbf{TEA}$ aiming to reconstruct original data.
+Inspired by prior research~\cite{zhao2020idlg, geiping2020inverting, yin2021see}, we design $\textbf{AFGI}$ with two novel components: $\textbf{LRB}$, which aims to accurately restore labels of private data by using exposed gradients, and $\textbf{VME}$, which aims to reconstruct ground-truth image data efficiently.

-\begin{itemize} \item $\textbf{ACB}$ does not assume that labels are not duplicated in a training batch, which is widely assumed in prior works~\cite{geiping2020inverting,yin2021see,dong2021deep}.
-It leverages convolutional layers to enhance the discrimination between repeated and non-repeated labels to facilitate the identification of repeated labels.
+\begin{itemize} \item $\textbf{LRB}$: A notable advantage of $\textbf{LRB}$ lies in that labels can be repeating within one local training batch.
+In contrast, prior works~\cite{geiping2020inverting, yin2021see, dong2021deep} commonly assume that no repeating labels exist in the same local training batch.
+In LRB, it leverages a convolutional network (by reusing the last few layers of the FL task model) to enhance the discrimination between repeating and non-repeating labels, and hence facilitate the identification of repeating labels.

-\item Subsequently, we execute $\textbf{TEA}$ by employing $\hat{y}$ produced by $\textbf{ACB}$ with a specific gray initialization image as input for generating $\hat x$ through backpropagation.
-This update process is iteratively executed for a certain number of iterations.